FMCalisto/cv-photo-header-blue/README.md

 ## Information

-Elegant and minimal resume/CV template for designers, developers and professionals in any industry.
+Elegant and minimal resume/CV template for developers and professionals in any industry.

 Simple and professional layout for maximizing your impression.